0cjs/sedoc/ee/tools/KiCad.md

   segment connecting the pin and the end of the existing segment, which will start out wrongly routed, and then use drag on that new segment to fix the routing, which will also move the end of the other segment.
+- DRC (in ≥5.1) will confirm that traces have clearance (using the net's clearance value) from the _center_ of the `Edge.Cuts` line .
+Drawing traces however will disallow crossing the _edge_ of the line, so this line should be kept at the default narrow .0381 value, adding only 1/2 that to the extra padding when you draw along the edge of the board.

 Other:
 - There is a measure tool (Shift-Ctrl-M), but it's usually easier to move